 Contents of annual report: Mining and exploration

-12.13 In addition to complying with Section 8, issuers are required to disclose the following information in the annual report for the period under review:
+12.10 In addition to complying with Section 8, the following additional information must be included in the annual report for the period under review:

 (a) Basis of disclosure:

-(i) The disclosure required below must be on an attributable beneficial interest basis (i.e. beneficial “see through” basis).
+(i) The disclosure required below must be on an attributable beneficial interest basis.

 (ii) Disclosure may be made on an aggregated attributable beneficial interest basis (“total basis”) where the required disclosure below has previously been disclosed by another issuer in compliance with Requirements.
 If disclosure is made on a total basis, then the attributable beneficial interest percentage must also be clearly stated.

-(iii) Disclosure must comply with the SAMREC code and this Section
+(iii) Disclosure must comply with the SAMREC code and this Section.

-(vi) Disclose the name, address, professional qualifications and relevant experience (including the name and address of the body recognised by SAMREC of which the CP is a member) of the lead CP authorising release of the information disclosed below.
+(iv) Details of the CP (not required to be independent from the issuer), including the name, address, professional qualifications and relevant experience (including the name and address of the body recognised by SAMREC code of which the CP is a member) of the lead CP authorising release of the information disclosed below.

-(v) Include a statement that the issuer has obtained written confirmation from the CP or lead CP, that the information disclosed are compliant with the SAMREC code and this Section and that it may be published in the form and context in which it was intended .
+(v) Include a statement that they have written confirmation from the CP or lead CP, that the information disclosed is compliant with the SAMREC code and this Section and that it may be published in the form and context in which it was intended .

-(b) Where individual operations, projects or exploration activities are material to:
+(b) Where individual operations, projects or exploration activities are material, the following applies to:

-(i) Mining issuers: 12.13(c)) and 12.13(d); or
+(i) Mining issuers: 12.10(c) and 12.10(d)

-(ii) Exploration issuers: 12.13(d)
+(ii) Exploration issuers: 12.10(d)